Connections Layer

 Control Points

-// Clear all control points
+// Set control points directly

-controller.clearControlPoints('conn-1');Control Points
+];Control Points

 Connection with two control points creating a custom routing path.
 Control points shown as small circles that can be dragged.
 Before/after comparison showing automatic vs manual routing.